Aller au contenu

 Référence

 Marion, M. et Okada, M. (2024).
 Arithmetic in the Tractatus Logico-Philosophicus.
 Dans J. L. Zalabardo (dir.), Wittgenstein's Tractatus Logico-Philosophicus: A Critical Guide (p.
 145-165).
-Cambridge: Cambridge University Press
+Cambridge: Cambridge University Press.

 Axe associé